justinyaodu/justinyaodu.github.io/pages/blog/deploy-github-pages-from-github-actions.md

 # Deploy to GitHub Pages from GitHub Actions, the easy way

+_2023-09-24_

 If you use [GitHub Actions](https://docs.github.com/en/actions) to build your static website, you can deploy it to [GitHub Pages](https://pages.github.com) in 10 lines of code.
-No dependencies, configuration, or access tokens needed!
+No extra dependencies or access tokens needed!

 ## Push static files to the `gh-pages` branch